 What has been the impact so far of the Sports Premium?

 - Training and support provided for PE Subject Leaders and non-specialists involved in the delivery of enrichment activities through CPD opportunities.

 - Our Morpeth & Ponteland School Games Organiser attends Regional & National Conferences for PE and shares good practice on her return at PE Subject Leader meetings.

-- Increase in extra- curricular clubs on offer with increased uptake by students and increased number of school teams competing against other schools in the Morpeth Partnership, locally and regionally, with great success, including rowing, rugby union, football, netball, High 5 netball, dance, athletics, cross country, cricket, hockey, sportshall athletics, badminton, volleyball, basketball, orienteering, handball, lacrosse, rounders, swimming, tennis, cheerleading and skipping.
-All of our students take part in at least one additional extra-curricular or enrichment activity each year (e.g. skipping, judo and basketball).
+- Extra- curricular clubs on offer with increased uptake by students and increased number of school teams competing against other schools in the Morpeth Partnership, locally and regionally, with great success, including rowing, rugby union, football, netball, dance, athletics, cross country, cricket, hockey, sportshall athletics, badminton, volleyball, basketball, orienteering, handball, lacrosse, rounders, swimming, tennis, cheerleading and skipping.
+All of our students take part in at least one additional extra-curricular or enrichment activity each year.

 - Increased number of community sports clubs delivering in schools including skipping, dance, athletics and archery.

-- Increase of community groups using school facilities including the refurbished Sports Shed.
-The training shed is fully booked from 5pm every evening and the gym and hall are also used for bookings including athletics, netball, football and karate.
+- Increase of community groups using school facilities after school, including athletics, netball, football and karate.

 - KS2 students have the opportunity to take part in Bikeability training to develop their cycling proficiency and road safety.

 - All of our feeder schools Year 4 students take part in a transition Sports Day in the Summer Term, prior to starting at Newminster in Year 5, supported by Student Sport Leaders.